Originally opened in 2006, we were tasked with refreshing the 3-story Tom's Kitchen townhouse restaurant located on Chelsea’s Cale Street.

 Our brief was to drive more customers to the first floor, ensuring it was as enticing as the ground floor which would see the introduction of a new bar as the focal point, encouraging diners to extend their stay.

-We have celebrated the fresh produce and its origins throughout the space, with carefully selected photography and illustartions showcasing what is essential to the dining experience at any of Tom’s restaurants.
+We have celebrated the fresh produce and its origins throughout the space, with carefully selected photography and illustrations showcasing what is essential to the dining experience at any of Tom’s restaurants.

-This moves into two tones of chalky green on the second floor private dinning room, designed for 16 people on the expansive dining table.
+This moves into two tones of chalky green on the second-floor private dining room, designed for 16 people on the expansive dining table.

 The smallest of the rooms has become an 8-seater private dining area.

 With deep blue walls, the space is softened with a pop of tan leather armchairs and framed artwork.

 'B3 always really listen to their client's needs, be it in terms of design, branding or full interior makeovers.
 Or if your requirement is a completely new branded concept from the start to the fully operational business, this is also something that they can easily handle.
 They will objectively brainstorm until the right answer is found or the right look is in place, so definitely don’t look any further.'

 Tom Aikens – Michelin Star Winning Chef.